Vaginal Relaxation Syndrome (VRS)

 Laser controlled heating will lead to stimulation of skin strength and elasticity, immediate tissue contracture and that leads to shrinking, tightening of the vagina and better control of urine incontinence.

 Vaginal laser treatment is based on laser-induced, mild and controlled heating of the vaginal tissue, which stimulates angiogenesis, fibroblast activity and new skin strength and elasticity formation without thermal or ablative damage.
 The final result is increased epithelial thickness as well as vascularisation of the lamina propria, along with a reduction of symptoms such as dryness, itching, irritation and painful intercourse.

 In Chelsea Cosmetics Clinic, you will undergo consultation and treatment with female doctors exclusively to ensure your comfort and privacy during the process.
 Your doctor will address any concerns you may have as well as recommend a suitable number of sessions for your specific situation.

 Before start of the treatment topical anaesthetic cream is applied for 30 minutes, once the area is numb you doctor will apply a probe like applicator and gently slide it up in the vagina.
 The probe will emit laser to the wall of the vagina and to the deep tissues and on the surface of the vaginal introitus.
-The procedure may be followed by PRP infusion to the area to accelerate tissue regeneration and collagen formation if required.
+The procedure may be followed by PRP infiltration in the area to accelerate tissue regeneration and skin strength and elasticity formation if required.